 Modern technology has brought about varied types of innovations and medical science too has greatly progressed.
 The most important thing one should know is that the spider veins are absolutely a cosmetic concern.

 There are several ways in which spider veins can be treated.
 The most common is sclerotherapy, laser, and camouflage.
 Surgery is never performed to treat spider veins.

-> How is the process of Laser treatment carried out?
+> What is the process of Laser treatment?

 The Laser treatment is a safe, efficient and powerful remedy for treating spider veins.
 It does not involve the hassle of injections and takes hardly a few minutes.
 Repeated sessions may be required in some scenarios.
 Through the laser methodology, the blood in the vein is made to disappear effectively.

-> How is the process of Sclerotherapy treatment carried out?
+> What is the process of Sclerotherapy treatment?

 In this procedure, Sclerotherapy comprises of injecting of a sterile solution (called a sclerosing solution) into the minuscule veins using a very slim, thin needle.
 This solution incenses the vein lining making it undergo fibrosis and ultimately disappear.
 Multiple veins can be injected at every next session.
 The sclerosing solution used may be either hypertonic saline or sodium tetradecylsulfate.

 > Will the Spider Veins reappear after treatment?

 Although spider veins can develop in the future during pregnancies, previously treated veins should not iterate.
 Spider veins can be eradicated but new ones can always appear.
 Most human beings who have spider veins have a predisposition and despite therapies, new veins will appear in the following years.
 There is no absolute cure for spider veins.